Common Names

 For Healthcare Professionals

-In preclinical studies, various formulations suggest protective effects against parasites (32), high insulin and lipid levels (12) (34), and inflammation (19).
-Antitumor potential (13) (16) (20) (30) (31), enhanced bone marrow colony formation, reduced doxorubicin toxicity (11), and enhanced interferon activity (18) have also been shown.
+In preclinical studies, various formulations showed protective effects against parasites (32), high insulin and lipid levels (12) (34), and inflammation (19).
+Antitumor potential (13) (16) (20) (30) (31), enhanced bone marrow colony formation, reduced doxorubicin toxicity (11), and enhanced interferon activity (18) have also been reported.
 In murine models, orally administered extracts promoted maturation of hematopoietic cells to functionally active myeloid cells, enhanced peripheral blood leukocyte recovery following chemotoxic bone marrow injury (17), and protected against cyclophosphamide-induced immunosuppression (33).

 Maitake mushroom is an edible fungus.
 The whole mushroom can be fried or boiled.